sanderroosendaal/spectral/README.md

 sbcl --load load-spectral.lisp
 ```

-Run scripts from the project root so paths resolve correctly:
+Run scripts from the project root so paths resolve correctly.
+The REPL catches errors, prints a message, and stays alive for the next input:

 ```spectral
 ΣpectraΛ > load "examples/numbers.dat"